-Then that same renaissance salesperson changes focus to chasing new opportunities and running them through discovery, demonstration, calibration, negotiation, proposal, and then contract signing stages.
-And let’s be honest–on average, sales reps spend 64% of their time on non-selling tasks.
-There are heavy costs to switches streams– and they affect the output of any particular task at hand.
+The same renaissance salesperson changes focus to chasing new opportunities and running them through discovery, demonstration, calibration, negotiation, proposal, and then contract signing stages.
+And let’s be honest—on average, sales reps spend 64% of their time on non-selling tasks.
+There are heavy costs to switch streams—and they affect the output of any particular task at hand.

-The point is that the sale cycle is robust.
+The point is that the sales cycle is robust.
 It has a lot of different phases.
-And eventually, when a customer is created (the purpose of any business according to Peter Drucker), in a sales specialized organization that account becomes the province of many people.
-So dividing labor makes sense in order to become more efficient.
+And eventually, when a customer is created (the purpose of any business, according to Peter Drucker), in a sales specialized organization, that account becomes the province of many people.
+So dividing labor makes sense to become more efficient.

 It should.
 If for no better reason than the law of averages says no one can be great at multiple disciplines.
 For example, marketing has been specialized for some years now.
 It’d be preposterous for me to think that my content writer should be doing design.
 Or that my PPC specialist should tackle PR.
-Other cross-functional absurdist examples are fun to think up… Let’s have our accountants code!
-Hey procurement– time to manage IT!
+Other cross-functional absurdist examples are fun to think up … Let’s make our accountants code!
+Hey, procurement—time to manage IT!
 It’s HR’s turn to run production!

 Many sales organizations have resisted specialization.
 Primarily it’s because the people working there have financial incentive to do so.
 Commissions are an important, accepted, and ingrained part of the sales culture.
-And it’s true whether you’re just starting out or have already advanced to become sales leaders (VP Sales, Directors, etc.).
+And it’s true whether you’re just starting out or have already advanced to become sales leaders (VP of sales, directors, etc.).
 Changing a structure where all outcomes are handsomely rewarded is optically (and practically) hard.
-Change will never come from the bottom up.
+The change will never come from the bottom up.

-I also think that the startup culture wears much of the blame here.
+I also think that the start-up culture wears much of the blame here.
 And the reason is that sales tend to be the province of a founder or CEO in a very small company.
-It goes on until they’re well established enough to actually to bring on a professional sales force.
-Thus, often an owner or a founder is the leading salesperson who drives the organization to the given size.
+It goes on until they’re well established enough to actually bring on a professional sales force.
+Thus, an owner or a founder is often the leading salesperson who drives the organization to the given size.
 And if they could do it…

-Most owner/founder sales happen through networks– building organically.
-As a result, it becomes the area where it’s harder to professionalize.
+Most owners/founders of sales happen through networks—building organically.
+As a result, it becomes an area where it’s harder to professionalize.
 And it’s also getting difficult to move into the realm where you need to hire trained experts under trained management who perform particular functions at each stage of a sales cycle.